benjaminmeadmore/fargate-app/README.md

       - Use the latest alpine image for a more lightweight/faster container (current build ~2mins)

 - ALB
-   - I would definitely add an SSL certificate manager based on a private domain
+   - add an SSL certificate manager based on a private domain
-   - I would add another listener for HTTPS and redirect HTTP traffic as well
+   - add another listener for HTTPS and redirect HTTP traffic as well
-   - Depending on how available I wanted the service to be I would add a threshold for desired healthy instances and provision more app servers
+   - depending on how available I wanted the service to be I would add a threshold for desired healthy instances and provision more app servers

-- Then on the Tf side of things:
+- Terraform:

    - Reconfigure the repo to use a locals file and modularize the deployment
    - Add remote storage backend in S3
    - Improve on the ECS deployment with auto-scaling (cost-dependent)